nicballarini/automate-backup-of-docker-configs-to-gdrive/README.md

 The source I'm basing my process on is here: https://medium.com/server-guides/backup-your-docker-files-to-google-drive-ae66e53af69b

 I used this guide as a template, then customized the process to fit my needs.
-I also wanted to go a bit more granular with the backups and clean up the process a bit.
+I also wanted to go a bit more granular with the backups, clean up the process a bit and automate the process as much as possible.